artwired/manage_site/README.md

 # manage_site

+Nov 4, 2022 - Day 9
+Continued working on the footer styles today.
+I learned that if I remove a fill attribute from an svg file and then I can target the element I want to change the fill for in my css which gives me control over hover states, etc..
+I also created different styles in the footer for mobile and desktop changing the size of the social icons.

 Nov 3, 2022 - Day 8
 Worked on the footer styles and the heading in the call to action.
 There are 2 different sizes for the desktop and mobile versions of the CTA heading so I had to figure out how to get the sizes to display correctly.
 Still need to figure this out.
 I also learned about how to use when() in css to write the styles for focus and hover states without having to re-write the same declarations twice.
 Very cool!!
 I needed to define a new color in my css variables to get the right color for the footer background and split the footer nav in to two columns.
 Finally, I learned how to use svgsprit.es to convert my social icons into sprites and insert them into the website with HTML.